MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 There's no way to opt out.
 This security motion is critical to all safety and security of the Azure platform and is being repeated across cloud vendors.
 For example, see [Secure by Design: AWS to enhance MFA requirements in 2024](https://aws.amazon.com/blogs/security/security-by-design-aws-to-enhance-mfa-requirements-in-2024/).

 An option to postpone the enforcement start date is available for customers.
 Between August 15, 2024 and October 15, 2024, Global Administrators can go to the [Azure portal](https://aka.ms/managemfaforazure) to postpone the start date of enforcement for their tenant to March 15, 2025.
-Global Administrators must have [elevated access](https://aka.ms/enableelevatedaccess) before postponing the start date of MFA enforcement on this page and they must perform this action for every tenant for which they would like to postpone the start date of enforcement.
+Global Administrators must have [elevated access](https://aka.ms/enableelevatedaccess) before they postpone the start date of MFA enforcement on this page.
+They must perform this action for each tenant that needs postponement.

 **Question**: Can I test MFA before Azure enforces the policy to ensure nothing breaks?